Select your newsletters:

 In other words, he sees his role as ensuring that ITER does not turn into the Tower of Babel in Breughel's famous picture, where one side is more or less complete and the rest is in chaos.
-"Communication is most important "he stresses "There has to be a culture of integration instilled in the whole project" — and by this he means both the IO and the Domestic Agencies.
+"Communication is most important," he stresses.
+"There has to be a culture of integration instilled in the whole project," and by this he means both the ITER Organization and the Domestic Agencies.
 One example of the many activities undertaken by his team is work on design integration itself, concerning changes in configuration and design layout.
 Close collaboration with the design office is obviously essential.

 A major objective for his Division is to streamline communications by making sure that access to the latest information/documentation can be given in a controlled and efficient fashion.

 A nuclear engineer by training, Stefano worked on experimental fission reactors at ENEA in his native Italy before working in the nuclear industry.
 He moved to fusion research in 1988, working on ITER in all its different phases at Garching in Germany, before arriving at Cadarache in summer 2006.
 He lives near Luynes with his wife and two sons.

 For several centuries, in churches and on the stage, simple folk had dressed as Joseph, Mary, the Angel, the Three Kings, and re-enacted the birth of the infant Jesus warmed by the breath of the ox and donkey in the Bethlehem manger.
 Now people had no choice but to respect the tradition in hiding, in the privacy of their homes.